pearsonkyle/crypto-viewar/README.md

 You can retrieve the most recent prices using the URL: https://crypto-viewar.herokuapp.com/select/<int:npts>

-For example if you want want the most recent hour of data the url would be: https://crypto-viewar.herokuapp.com/select/60
+For example, if you want want the most recent hour of data the url would be: https://crypto-viewar.herokuapp.com/select/60

 Only the most recent data is returned.
 Data is mined every minute from the GDAX exchange.

-An example for how to access this data in Unity is shown in the "TestServerAPI.cs" file
+Accessing this API from Unity is shown in the "TestServerAPI.cs" file